ESeufert/theseus_growth/README.md

 # Theseus

-## Theseus is an open source library providing straightforward tools for cohort analysis and general marketing performance analysis.
+## Theseus provides straightforward tools for cohort analysis and general marketing performance analysis.
 Theseus was created by [Heracles](https://www.twitter.com/eric_seufert) of [Heracles](https://www.hrcls.co).

-Theseus provides a set of common functions for use in doing analysis related to product growth: building retention profiles, projecting DAU levels, combining cohorts, segmenting cohorts by age, etc. Theseus can be used for marketing budgeting planning, scenario analysis, marketing campaign analysis, revenue projections, and in a media mix model.
+Theseus is an open source library that provides a set of common functions for use in doing analysis related to product growth: building retention profiles, projecting DAU levels, combining cohorts, segmenting cohorts by age, etc. Theseus can be used for marketing budgeting planning, scenario analysis, marketing campaign analysis, revenue projections, and in a media mix model.

 Theseus is designed to be used for standalone analysis projects as well as in programmatic business intelligence environments.